flexcompute/tidy3d/tidy3d/components/README.md

 Several physical constants are defined in `constants.py` as well as the default value for various parameters, like `td.inf`.

+### Abstract Base Classes

+You may see `ABC` being used in a subclass definition.
+This signifies that the class is an "abstract base class".
+For all intents and purposes, this means that the class exists to give some organizational structure, but is not intended to be used directly.
+For example, `AbstractMedium(Tidy3dBaseModel, ABC)` is used to define common characteristics of both dispersive and non-dispersive media, but isn't intemded to be used in a simulation.

+The `@abstractmethod` decorator is similarly used to indicate that the method is indended to be implemented in the subclasses of the `ABC`, but not used or defined directly in the base class.

 ## Component Structure

 ### Geometry